tutek1/DTLabs/07_Animation&Physics/lab07.md

 - Use the `HingeJoint3D` node to set up a **seesaw**-like object.
 - Lastly, look at **other joint types** (both for `2D` and `3D`).

 Here is the template for this lab.
 Please download it.
-There are scripts, models, and scenes needed for the Behavior Trees and Steering Behaviors.
+There are scripts, models, and scenes needed for the Animation and Physics.
 <button>
   [Template Project](https://cent.felk.cvut.cz/courses/39HRY/godot/07_Animation&Physics/template.zip)
 </button>